bvinoth186/notes/cheat.md

 # Instance Store
 - Called as Ephemeral storage
 - Volume cannot be stopped.
 If the underlying host fails you will lose the data.
 But EBS backed instance can be stopped.
 You will not lose the data if the instance stopped.
+- Cannot be attached or detached to other instances
 - We can reboot both.
-Will not lose the data
+Will not lose the data ??
 - By default root volume will be deleted on termination.
 But EBS we can have option
 -
 # EC2 Lab